aaren/thesis/chapters/04-waves.md

 ]
 ```

-In #fig:radon-circle we can see the individual waves represented as
+In @fig:radon-circle we can see the individual waves represented as
 peaks in the radon space $(r, \theta)$.
 Identifying individual waves
 is as simple as distinguishing these peaks.
 The full ridgelet
 transform makes this even easier.